 OTTORINO DE LUCCHI

-OTTORINO DE LUCCHI was born in Ferrara, on the November 8th, 1951, at 3.50pm.
-After graduating from Chemistry (1975), he continues his studies in Pharmacy (1977) at the University of Padua.
-During his life he has always pursued artistic activity interposing it with the profession of university chemist.
-After visiting the work of Andrew Wyeth, during his sojourn in the United States he could closely observe the works by A. Wyeth, getting excited about the technique and virtuosity of Wyeth’s “drybrush” paintings.
+Ottorino De Lucchi was born in Ferrara in 1951.
+He graduated in Chemistry and Pharmacy at the University of Padua.
+Throughout his life he has always carried out his artistic activity interposing it with his career of academic chemist.
+During his stay in the United States he could closely observe the works by A. Wyeth, getting excited about the technique and virtuosity of his “drybrush” paintings.
 Without any further detail, he started a series of experimentations which led to the independent development of an original technique with regards to the execution and to the chosen subjects.
 Drybrush is a technique that requires great mastery and concentration.
-The ratio of pigment-binder is optimal both in terms of transparency and vividness of colours.
-In his works De Lucchi portrays elegant, bright and lively still lifes.
 The glazes and the concentration of colour obtained directly and through the careful removal of colour allow results which are not obtainable with other painting techniques.
-The striking contrasts caused by the touches of light has surprised many Italian and foreign enthusiasts so much that Ottorino De Lucchi has been invited many times to illustrate the technique in Academies and Art Institutes.
+The striking contrasts caused by the touches of light has surprised many Italian and foreign art critics so much that Ottorino De Lucchi has been invited many times to illustrate the technique in Academies and Art Institutes.
 He taught at the Ca' Foscari University in Venice Conservation and Restoration.
-His works have been shown in prestigious Italian and international galleries, including in France, Spain, Germany and USA and he has taken part in many art fairs.
+His works have been shown in prestigious Italian and foreign art galleries in France, Spain, Germany and USA and he has taken part in many art fairs.
 He lives and works between Padua and Folgaria.